-belt is unbuckled, a chime will sound.
+When the ignition switch is first turned ON, this light will turn on for five to eight seconds as a bulb check.
+During the bulb check, if the driver's seat belt is unbuckled, a chime will sound.
 After the bulb check or when driving, if the driver's seat belt remains unbuckled, the Seat Belt Reminder Light will illuminate and the chime will sound.
-Refer to "Occupant Restraints" in Section 2 for more information.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" for further information.